BRCAChallenge/brca-exchange/website/content/help/research/functional-assays.md

 * #### DRGFP ((DRGFP_Bouwman2_ENIGMA_BRCA12_Functional_Assays))
     Impact of the variant in a direct-repeat GFP homologous recombination DNA repair
 * #### Result ((Result_Bouwman2_ENIGMA_BRCA12_Functional_Assays))
-    In this publication, the authors did not present an overall interpretation of the functional impact of the variants, but presented many sets of assay results which each offer one measurement of functional impact.
+    In this publication, the authors did not report an overall interpretation of the functional impact of the variants, but presented many sets of assay results which each offer one measurement of functional impact.
 ----
 #### Fernandes et al, 2019